arlsdk/blu3duck/README.md

 ## Project Overview

 Blu3duck is a project that turns an Arduino into a Bluetooth-controlled Universal Keyboard/Mouse emulator with customizable VID/PID.
-By leveraging the 16u2 chip on the Arduino UNO.

 The project utilizes [HoodLoader2](https://github.com/NicoHood/HoodLoader2) to enable the 16u2 chip to perform these functions.